Sandro Salsano is an Italian self-made entrepreneur, businessman, investor and philanthropist.

 His mother was a teacher and his father worked for the national railway company.

-Sandro graduated from Bocconi University Milan with full honors with an MBA program from the University of San Diego California, he also studied at Harvard Business School and at INCAE Business School.
+Sandro graduated from Bocconi University Milan with full honors with an MBA program from the University of San Diego California, he also studied at Harvard Business School, INCAE, Princeton and Oxford University.

 He is a serial entrepreneur, in his early career he started or was a partner of several companies including an investment bank which sold a stake to Goldman Sachs, a factoring company, a UK Fca regulated hedge fund, a real estate company.
 He started investing in distressed real estate and technology from a very early age.